 The following pre-processing steps were taken: Words that were skipped on the first pass were given a reading-time of zero and included in the analysis.
-Eye-tracking datasets report multiple different word-based measurements of reading times, of which we use three \citep{rayner1998eye}: The \textit{first fixation} is the duration of the first fixation on a word during its first pass (that is, excluding cases where the word was skipped, the first time it was approached from the left). \textit{Gaze duration} is the sum of all first-pass fixations on a word.
-And \textit{total fixation} time is the sum of all fixations on a word during the trial.
-While we report results for all three for the sake of completeness, discussion will focus on results for gaze duration (as has been done in previous studies, e.g. \citealt{wilcox2020predictive}).
-First fixation times are typically associated with word identification and appear too early for strong contextual influences.
-Total reading durations can be influenced by material from the right context (i.e. regressive saccades).
-Thus, for studies focused on progressive movement through a text, such as ours, gaze duration is expected to be most strongly associated with first-pass processing difficulty, which is our cognitive process of interest.
-For each of these metrics, we fit our regressors on averages of the reading time measures taken across subjects, as has been done in previous work \citep{smith2013effect, wilcox2020predictive}.
-This step was done to mitigate the potentially high by-participant variance present in eye-tracking data.
+Eye-tracking datasets report multiple different word-based measurements of reading times, of which we use three \citep{rayner1998eye}: The \defn{first fixation} is the duration of the first fixation on a word during its first pass. \defn{Gaze duration} is the sum of all first-pass fixations on a word.
+And \defn{total fixation} time is the sum of all fixations on a word during the trial.
+While we report results for all three for the sake of completeness, our discussion will focus on results for gaze duration as has been done in previous studies, e.g., \citealt{wilcox2020predictive}.
+First fixation times are typically associated word identification \citep{clifton2007eye} and are expected to not reflect strong contextual influences.
+Total reading durations can be influenced by material from the right context (i.e., regressive saccades).
+Thus, for studies that focused on progressive movement through a text, such as ours, gaze duration is expected to be most strongly associated with first-pass processing difficulty, which is our cognitive process of interest.
+For each of these metrics, we fit a regression model on averages of the reading time measures taken across subjects, as has been done in previous work \citep{smith2013effect, wilcox2020predictive}.
+This step was performed to mitigate the potentially high by-participant variance present in eye-tracking data.\looseness=-1